Tim Robbins Net Worth

 |Date of Birth:||Oct 16, 1958 (64 years old)|

 |Place of Birth:||West Covina|

 |Profession:||Actor, Musician, Screenwriter, Activist, Film director, Film Producer, Voice Actor|

 What is Tim Robbins' Net Worth and Salary?

-Tim Robbins Net Worth: Tim Robbins is an American actor, screenwriter, director, producer, activist and musician who has a net worth of $45 million dollars.
-An actor, director, writer, and musician, Tim Robbins is also known for his work as an activist.
-He is most widely recognized for his roles in such films as "Bull Durham", "The Shawshank Redemption", "The Player", and "Mystic River", for which he won an Oscar.
+Tim Robbins is an American actor, screenwriter, director, producer, activist and musician who has a net worth of $70 million dollars.
+He is probably most widely recognized for his roles in such films as "Bull Durham", "The Shawshank Redemption", "The Player", and "Mystic River", for which he won an Oscar.

 Timothy Francis Robbins was born on October 16, 1958, in West Covina, California.
 He was raised in New York City with his three siblings.
 His mother, Mary Cecelia (née Bledsoe), was a musician, and his father, Gilbert Lee Robbins, was a singer and actor, as well as the manager of The Gaslight Café in Greenwich Village, New York.
 The reason why the family moved from California to New York was so his father could pursue a career with the folk music group The Highwaymen.